theoden8/matcalc/README.md

 ## Authors

-Created by Kirill Rodriguez in 2016/08.
+Created by Kirill Rodriguez.

 ## About

-This is a collection of tools useful for combinatorics, number theory and other areas of maths.
+This is a collection of tools useful for computing things in combinatorics, number theory, probability theory, mathematical analysis and other areas of maths.

 ## Goals

 * Learn to work with gmp, mpfr and c++ templates.
 * Explore different approaches on computing different mathematical functions faster.
+* Build a low overhead API.

 ## Features